 Conveyancing Transaction has the meaning given to it in the ECNL.

-Core Hours means the time from 6:00am to 10:00pm on each Business Day.
+Core Hours means the time from 6:00am to 10:00pm Australian Eastern Standard Time or Australian Eastern Daylight Time as applicable on each Business Day.

 Corporations Act means the Corporations Act 2001 (Cth).